Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 In this example, each item in the matrix serves as an indicator variable for whether or not the variable the column corresponds to is present.
 (Technically, it’s the coefficient of the variable, but we’ll get to that later).

-For the left hand terms, x is present, so if the columns represent [1, out, x, y], then…
+For the left hand terms, $x$ is the only variable present on the left side of the multiplication, so if the columns represent $[1, z, x, y]$, then…

 We don’t have any constants anywhere so the 1 column is zero everywhere (We’ll discuss when it is non-zero later).